Current Exhibitions

 USF Contemporary Art Museum

 After Structure and Beyond Support are two related and concurrent exhibitions that complicate our accepted notions of support systems as both the formal structures of artworks and necessary aspects of social, cultural, and political life.
-After Structure, curated by Mark Fredricks, takes place in CAM’s West Gallery to pair a body of Richard Tuttle work with artwork from artist Mike Cloud.
-Beyond Support, curated by Christian Viveros-Fauné and Mark Fredricks, is drawn entirely from the USF Collection and will be installed in the museum’s Lee & Victor Leavengood Gallery.
+After Structure, curated by Mark Fredricks, takes place in CAM's West Gallery to pair a body of Richard Tuttle work with artwork from artist Mike Cloud.
+Beyond Support, curated by Mark Fredricks, assisted by Christian Viveros-Fauné, is drawn entirely from the USF Collection and will be installed in the Lee & Victor Leavengood Gallery.

 Past Exhibitions

-View the complete catalogue of USF Contemporary Art Museum's past exhibitions back to 1988, or use the pop-down menu below to visit exhibitions as early as 1997.
+View the complete archive of USF Contemporary Art Museum's past exhibitions back to 1988, or use the pop-down menu below to visit exhibitions as early as 1997.

 Events Calendar